Presenting the 19th Annual

-Join America's most beloved storytellers in a beautiful mountain lakeside setting.
-Let these talented artists take you away to other times and places through the intrigue of storytelling, told in large tents on the shore of Cave Run Lake at the Twin Knobs Recreation Area in the Daniel Boone National Forest located eight miles west of Morehead, Kentucky.
+Join America’s most beloved storytellers in a beautiful mountain lakeside setting surrounded by a vibrant palette of fall colors.
+These talented artists will take you away to other times and places through the art of storytelling.
+Stories are told in large tents on the shore of Cave Run Lake at Twin Knobs Recreation Area in the Daniel Boone National Forest, located eight miles west of Morehead, Kentucky.

 Featured Festival Tellers

-• Storytelling performances occur on Friday and Saturday.
+• Storytelling performances begin at 9:45 a.m. on Friday and Saturday.

 • The festival area is handicapped accessible.

 • Food vendors and a sales tent offering storyteller merchandise and festival souvenirs are available throughout the festival.

 Register by September 15th and SAVE!
 Two ways to pre-register:

 1. Purchase festival tickets online at www.caverunstoryfest.org

 2. Fill out advance registration form, enclose check payable to Cave Run Storytelling Festival, and mail to Cave Run Storytelling Festival, P.O.
 Box 1364 Morehead, KY 40351.